 ● We must destroy the whole system of kinship.

 Unbelievable?
 Exaggeration?
 Could a significant faction actually be so reckless and evil?
 Remember Marx and Engels, the founders of socialism?
 They purposed that everybody should be cut off from all knowledge of, and all responsibilities for, their specific children and that the socialist collective should take over all child rearing and education.
 (Engels, Origin of the Family) Gone would be the days of fondly tucking your sleeping child in at night or raising your children at your side, teaching them the life lessons you think are most important.
 The state would usurp such responsibilities.

 Current democratic socialists are saying that the reason socialism has always failed is because family bonds have blocked it by perpetuating endearment to specific people and property.
-All of this and much more is well documented in the forthcoming book The Invincible Family.
-(Regnery Publishing) The following quotes from that soon-to-be published book are representative.
+All of this and much more is well documented in this outstanding book: The Invincible Family.
+The following quotes from that book are representative.